-Heart palpitations causes
+Heart palpitation causes

-of heart palpitations relate to 3
+of heart palpitations relate to these fundamental parameters:

 - electrical potential of the human body